Court orders & hearings

 False

 This section has limited information about the court process for child protection cases.
-For more information, see Court process on the Family Law in BC website.
+For more information, see Court process on Justice Education Society's Family Law in BC website.

 Presentation hearing